OmerKhureshi/LogWeaver/README.md

 ### How to generate log file?
 1. Download or clone this reporsitory.
 2. Place the java file (for which you want the log file to be generated) in `LogWeaver/src/test` directory.
+The java class should have `package test;` as the package.
 3. Run execute.sh with the java file name as an argument prefixed with `test/`

     For example, if you want to generate the log files for a file named QuickSort.java, place it in `LogWeaver/src/test directory` and     execute the following command from LogWeaver directory